Eugene-Myong/cse15l-lab-reports/LabReport2.md

     return newArray;
   }
   ```

-In changing the statement inside the for loop, I've gone and switched the arrays.
-Now the first element in **newArray** will be set to the last element of **arr**.
+By switching the **arr** and **newArray** parts of the for loop, now the first element in **newArray** will be set to the last element of **arr,** just like we want it to.
+This will also work for the rest of the loop.
-I've also changed the return statement to return **newArray**, as the method specifically calls for returning a new Array.
+I've also changed the return statement to return **newArray** instead of **arr,** so we get the new array with the reverse of **arr** instead of an array of all zeroes.

 And that's it for this tutorial.
-Remember to pay your billing statment or I won't let you access this file.
-How I'll do that?
-I have no idea but I'll find a way.
+Remember to pay your billing statment so I can keep going here (it ain't cheap you know).

 Thanks for reading!